mongodb/docs-mongodb-shell/source/includes/examples/ex-display-dbname-and-hostname.rst

 The current database name is part of the default ``mongosh`` prompt.
-To reformat the prompt to show the database and hostname use a function like this one:
+To reformat the prompt to show the database and hostname, use a function like this one:

 .. code-block:: javascript